moukani/IRISDemos/Demos/mobilebanking/Building_the_Demo.md

 The file bs140513_032310.csv was dowloaded from [Kaggle][KagglePaySim]

 It has 594.644 records (including the header) and weights 46Mb.
-I split it into two files:
+I took 500K records from it.
-* training_set.csv (500K records with 39Mb) - this will be pre-loaded into the demo (banking_core and data lake)
-and will be used to train the model.
+This will be pre-loaded into the demo (banking_core and data lake) and will be used to train the model.
 We will consider it as past data.
-* testing_set.csv (94644 records with 7.4Mb) - this will be available on the shared folder of the banking_trn_srv
-and will be used run the demo.

 I converted the EOL sequence from CR/LF to LF and used the following commands to split it: